Search notes:

 valgrind is built using the standard ./configure, make, make install trilogoy.

-Building targetted program
+Building and running target program

 Options with which the targetted program should (or might) be built include: